Sumeet Grover

 Group supervision can:

-Counts Towards: Your Monthly Clinical Supervision or Continued Professional Development (CPD).
-Group supervision will cover you for your work with Individuals, Couples and Groups.
+Counts Towards: Group supervision with me will cover you for your work with Individuals, Couples and Groups.

 About Me

-I am a BACP and UKCP Registered Psychotherapist with experience of working in the charity sector as well as private practice.
-I carried out my Psychiatric Observational Placement at the Baldock Manor Hospital, Hertfordshire, learning about the treatment and management of care for patients in a Psychiatric Intensive Care Unit (PICU) setting.
-I am also a BUPA recognised psychotherapist.
+I am a UKCP Registered Psychotherapist with experience of working in the charity sector and in private practice with individuals and couples.
+I carried out my Psychiatric Observational Placement at the Baldock Manor Hospital, Hertfordshire, learning about the treatment and management of care for patients in a PICU setting.
+I am an Associate Member of the Group Analytic Society International (GASi).

 By seeking Group Supervision with me, you would be committing to attending fortnightly supervision each month.
 Just like in therapy, it is the continuity and consistency that help us to go into depth, and therefore, this commitment is to ensure just that.